rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

-**Primary architecture of the design (i.e., what is closed and what is open)** The fundamental parts of the game that are common to all Monopoly games will most likely remain closed throughout our development process (like Wallet and Dice), as will the many abstract classes that we will build to make variations of the game that we write early on (like Property and Space).
-Along those same lines, the only open components will be the larger classes that will be responsible for managing newer features like Board and Player, as we start to add interactions like trading and auctioning, as we would need added functionality to handle those.
+**Primary architecture of the design (i.e., what is closed and what is open)** The fundamental parts of the game that are common to all Monopoly games will most likely remain closed throughout our development process (like Wallet and Dice), as will the many abstract classes that we will build to make variations of the game that we write early on (like Engine.Property and Engine.Space).
+Along those same lines, the only open components will be the larger classes that will be responsible for managing newer features like Engine.Board and Engine.Player, as we start to add interactions like trading and auctioning, as we would need added functionality to handle those.
 Whether we decide to add that to existing classes or to make new classes that take care of those new features, we will have to change certain classes that manage the interactions between certain pairs of entities in order to accommodate those new features.